 These shorts did not ride up, even when I got sweaty.
 I walked a few blocks to and from the garden plot too, and I think through the whole two hours, I only pulled down one leg once and that was after doing the equivalent of a lunge to reach some weeds.

-A year later, I can share that if it's too hot to wear my overalls for gardening, I always chose my Sunny Shorts.
-I knew they'd let me squat easily, dirt would brush off them, they wouldn't cling when I got sweaty or accidentally sprayed myself with the hose.
-I also liked the wide waistband would keep my top tucked in even if I was bending and squatting over and over.
+Two years later, I can share that if it's too hot to wear my overalls for gardening, I usually choose my Sunny Shorts.
+I know they'll let me squat easily, dirt will brush off them, they won't cling when I get sweaty or accidentally spray myself with the hose.
+I also like the wide waistband keeps tops tucked in even if I bend and squat.

 I wore these shorts for an hour-long walk around my neighborhood.
 Even huffing and puffing up the highest hills in town, the shorts stayed in place.
-For comfort, I found a belt bag (I used this one from Girlfriend Collective) was better than having items in my pockets.
+For comfort, I found a belt bag was better than having items in my pockets.

 Last summer, I went on a two-week road trip with my family.
 We visited metropolitan areas, tourist attractions, small towns, and spent a week in a rustic cabin in the Northeast Kingdom of Vermont.
 I brought my black pair of Sunny Shorts with me and wore the heck out of them.
 Above, I'm wearing them in Vermont with a black one-piece suit, which was great when hanging at the pool with my kid but also walking to and from the cabin.
 I threw a no-iron linen shirt over it and tied it at the waist to have an outfit appropriate to head out to run errands or go out to lunch.